 Blair is an East Coast-based director, deviser, dramaturg, and teaching artist.
 She is originally from Charleston, SC, where she was the co-founding Artistic Director of 5th Wall Productions, a scrappy theatre company with a focus on new work.

-Her devising work includes fury, created in residence at Duke University, and Crazy B*tch, created with 5th Wall Productions for the Piccolo Spoleto Festival
+Her devising work includes fury, created in residence at Duke University, and Crazy B*tch, created with 5th Wall Productions for the Piccolo Spoleto Festival.

 Blair holds an MFA in Directing from Boston University.